bodo-ai/Bodo/docs/docs/api_docs/pandas/series/str.contains.md

  * `regex`: must be a compile time constant and must be type `Boolean`.

 !!! note
-	`pd.Series.str.contains` only supported on Series of `String` data.
+	Input must be a Series of `String` data.

 ### Example Usage:
 ``` py